Google Authenticator

-Google Authenticator is a software-based authenticator by Google that implements two-step verification services using the Time-based One-time Password Algorithm (TOTP; specified in RFC 6238) and HMAC-based One-time Password algorithm (HOTP; specified in RFC 4226), for authenticating users of software applications.
+Google Authenticator is a software-based authenticator by Google.
+It implements multi-factor authentication services using the time-based one-time password (TOTP; specified in RFC 6238) and HMAC-based one-time password (HOTP; specified in RFC 4226), for authenticating users of software applications.

 When logging into a site supporting Authenticator (including Google services) or using Authenticator-supporting third-party applications such as password managers or file hosting services, Authenticator generates a six- to eight-digit one-time password which users must enter in addition to their usual login details.

-Google provides Android, BlackBerry, and iOS versions of Authenticator.
+Google provides Android, Wear OS, BlackBerry, and iOS versions of Authenticator.

-An official open-source fork of the Android app is available on GitHub.
-However, this fork has not been updated since 2020.
-Likewise, for old versions of the Google Authenticator apps for iOS and BlackBerry, the source code is also freely available.
-Yet this source code, too, has not been updated in years.
+An official open source fork of the Android app is available on GitHub.
+However, this fork was archived in Apr 6, 2021 and is now read only.

-Current releases of the software are proprietary freeware.
+Current software releases are proprietary freeware.

 Typical use case

-To use Authenticator, the app is first installed on a smartphone.
+The app is first installed on a smartphone to use Authenticator.
 It must be set up for each site with which it is to be used: the site provides a shared secret key to the user over a secure channel, to be stored in the Authenticator app.
 This secret key will be used for all future logins to the site.

 To log into a site or service that uses two-factor authentication and supports Authenticator, the user provides a username and password to the site.
-The site then computes (but does not display) the required six-digit one-time password and asks the user to enter it.
+The site then computes (but does not display) the required six- to eight-digit one-time password and asks the user to enter it.
 The user runs the Authenticator app, which independently computes and displays the same password, which the user types in, authenticating their identity.

-With this kind of two-factor authentication, mere knowledge of username and password is insufficient to break into a user's account - the attacker also needs knowledge of the shared secret key, or physical access to the device running the Authenticator app.
-An alternative route of attack is a man-in-the-middle attack: if the computer used for the login process is compromised by a trojan, then username, password, and the one-time password can be captured by the trojan, which then can initiate its own login session to the site, or monitor and modify the communication between the user and the site.
+With this kind of two-factor authentication, mere knowledge of username and password is insufficient to break into a user's account - the attacker also needs knowledge of the shared secret key or physical access to the device running the Authenticator app.
+An alternative route of attack is a man-in-the-middle attack: if the device used for the login process is compromised by malware, the credentials and one-time password can be intercepted by the malware, which then can initiate its login session to the site, or monitor and modify the communication between the user and the site.

 Technical description

 During setup, the service provider generates an 80-bit secret key for each user (whereas RFC 4226 §4 requires 128 bits and recommends 160 bits).
-This is transferred to the Authenticator app as a 16, 26 or 32 character base32 string, or as a QR code.
+This is transferred to the Authenticator app as a 16, 26, or 32-character base32 string, or as a QR code.

 Subsequently, when the user opens the Authenticator app, it calculates an HMAC-SHA1 hash value using this secret key.
 The message can be: